jharrels/write-something/README.md

 # write-something
-A writing app that aims to be modern, flexible, and feature-rich.
+A writing app that saims to be modern, flexible, and feature-rich.